moccalotto/kaos/_rulebook/main.md

 ## Race
 Having chosen your attributes, the second thing to choose is your race.
-At this stage, it is important that you have read about skills and equipment, so that you know about the terms *Skill Points* and *Equipment Points*.
+At this stage, it is important that you have read about skills and equipment, so that you know about the terms *Skill Points* and *Starting Gold*

 {:.noprint}
 You can see more about races [here]({{ '/rulebook/races/' | prepend: site.baseurl }}).